regamii/WgMeshAPI/docs/token.md

 # Token
-Used to get an JWT for a registered user.
+Used to get an JWT for the registered user.
 A token is **valid for 1 Hour**

 - **URL** : `/token`
 - **Method** : `GET`